-In late January 2017, UEX announced the discovery of high-grade uranium mineralization, which has been named the "Ōrora Zone", located approximately 500 m northeast and along strike of the Ken Pen Zone.
-In February, UEX announced that discovery hole CB-109 returned an assay interval of 22.81% U3O8 over 8.6 m, which is the best hole (as defined by grade x thickness) drilled to date on the Project.
+In late January 2017, UEX announced the discovery of high-grade uranium mineralization, which has been named the "Ōrora Zone", located approximately 500 m northeast and along strike of the Ken Pen Deposit.
+In February, UEX announced that discovery hole CB-109 returned an assay interval of 22.81% $U_3O_8$ over 8.6 m, which is the best hole (as defined by grade x thickness) drilled to date on the Christie Lake Project.

-Follow-up drilling in February and March has extended the size of the Ōrora Zone to a minimum strike length of 65 m.
-The Ōrora Zone remains open for expansion along strike to the southwest and to the northeast.
+The Ōrora Zone has a minimum strike length of 150 m and remains open for expansion along strike to the southwest and to the northeast.